Will the Bafang mid drive motor fit my bike?

 What Throttle should I get for the mid drive motor?

-There are 4 choices; a left thumb, left 1/2 twist, right thumb, and right 1/2 twist.
+There are 4 choices; a Universal thumb, left thumb, left 1/2 twist, right thumb, and right 1/2 twist.
 The motor has one chain ring making the front shifter on the left handlebar unnecessary, this can be removed freeing up space for a left thumb throttle or a left 1/2 twist throttle.
 The left sided throttles are generally an easier install because of the free space created from removing the front shifter.
 If you have a push pull trigger shifter on the right grip for the rear deraileur, avoid the right half twist throttle because its increased thickness compared to standard grips blocks the trigger shifter travel, if you have double push thumb triggers the right half twist will work fine.
 If you have a twist shifter for the rear deraileur then your best option is left sided throttles.
-By far the most popular choice is the left thumb throttle for ease of installation in any application.
+By far the most popular choice is the Universal thumb throttle for ease of installation in any application because it can be used on either the right or left side.

 What size chain ring should I get?